gchar031/barterbooks/README.md

 - [ ] Allow user to view any open barters they have requested.
 - [ ] Allow user to view any barters they have opend opened.
 - [ ] Allow user to view any past exchanges.
-- [ ] Allow user to edit their personal information: name, college/university name, and password.
+- [ ] Allow user to add and edit their personal information: name, college/university name, and password.

 ***